Arjun-S19/AutoEmailBot/README.md

 - **asyncio**: Used for asynchronous operations, such as awaiting user input and delaying email sending

+- **wkhtmltoimage**: Used to generate a visual preview of the email body as an image

 ### How to Use AutoEmailBot
 1. **Create and Invite a Discord Bot**: Create a Discord bot in the Discord Developer Portal to use to host the script, and invite the bot to a Discord server

 2. **Update the Code for Your Use**: In config.py, replace the placeholder `DISCORD_TOKEN` with your bot token, and modify the `EMAIL_PRESETS` and `EMAIL_SIGNATURES` dictionaries to include your sender email credentials and signatures
-	- *Note*: Regular email address passwords will not work for this script.
-You must create an app password to bypass two-factor authentication to ensure the bot functions properly.
-More information can be found [here](https://support.google.com/accounts/answer/185833?hl=en).
+	- *Note*: Regular email address passwords will not work for this script, you must create an app password to bypass two-factor authentication to ensure the bot functions properly.
+More information can be found [here](https://support.google.com/accounts/answer/185833?hl=en)

+3. **Install the Necessary Libraries**: The Discord Python Library and pandas can be installed by running `pip install discord.py pandas` in terminal. wkhtmltoimage will need to be installed via their website [https://wkhtmltopdf.org/](https://wkhtmltopdf.org/)

-3. **Run the Script**: Use an IDE/CDE to run the script, turning the bot on
+4. **Run the Script**: Use an IDE/CDE to run the script, turning the bot on

-4. **Run the Command**: `!sendemails` is the command to run the bot
+5. **Run the Command**: `!sendemails` is the command to run the bot

-5. **Select Sender Email**: Choose a sender email account from the preset options
+6. **Select Sender Email**: Choose a sender email account from the preset options

-6. **Upload CSV File**: Upload a CSV file containing usernames and email addresses
+7. **Upload CSV File**: Upload a CSV file containing usernames and email addresses

-7. **Enter Email Subject and Body**: Provide a subject line and email body
+8. **Enter Email Subject and Body**: Provide a subject line and email body

-8. **Confirmation Dialog**: Confirm the emails to be sent
+9. **Confirmation Dialog**: Confirm the emails to be sent